ianhaddock/storage_alert_emails/README.md

 # Storage Alert Automation tool

 Designed to update users on storage pools automatically via email.
 Uses a simple ASCII percentage bar indicator generated in bash and some automated min max alerting.
-Generated emails by TypeIt4Me utility inside mail mail.
+Generated emails by TypeIt4Me utility inside Mac mail.
+Will break if not run on OSX.

 ## storage_alert.sh